AndrewGrant31/gdbinit/README.md

 # gdbinit
 Basic gdbinit file for use with Qt Creator

+If you are using Linux (or a Mac) place this file in $HOME/.config/QtProject

 If using this file in MS Windows, especially with Qt Creator
 clone this file, and place it in C:\Users\<yourusername>\AppData\Roaming\QtProject\qtcreator
 rename it .gdbinit (if it isn't already using that name) - make sure to place a period at the start of the name